Medieval Blacksmith 21325 Review

 The roof on the proposal is bigger, especially the overhang on either end.
-This effect would not work as well with the different roof design of the official set (more on that later!).
+This effect would not work as well with the different roof design of the official set.

 I’ve also heard others say the official set is too big, at least when compared to other LEGO castle sets, especially the castles themselves.
 While I agree with the direct comparison, I feel this official set is the right size.
 It is large and imposing.
 It is bigger than my other castle town MOCs, but is also three stories tall, while my others are only two.

 Presumably, this blacksmith’s shop exists in a rural setting.
 When design a MOC (or official set), you cannot fit the whole farm in and must make the cut somewhere.
-The official set made the cut closer to the building both in terms of the physical base, but also by reducing the number of animals, which I’ll get to later, and ground foliage.
+The official set made the cut closer to the building both in terms of the physical base, but also by reducing the number of animals and ground foliage.

 Having a larger base helps set the environment and the feel of the proposal.
 These changes put a larger focus on the building itself and less on its environment.
 I liked the larger base myself, but am happy with the official set.
 As I said above, you have to ‘cut’ the environment somewhere and I cannot fault LEGO for their choice as having more ground would have increased the price of the set.